nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step002.md

-<p>On 2018 JUL 10, the crack in the
-  ice shelf is not yet visible.
-At this zoom level, it is difficult to discern the location of the ice self in the antarctic.
-Let’s zoom out using the
-  “-” icon.
-Click the icon 3 times to get an idea of where the iceberg is located on our earth. </p>

-<p>Experiment with using both zoom
-  buttons to zoom in and out.
-Note the yellow overzoomed indicators present on some layers</p>
+<p>In this view, we can use the red dots displayed on the map as indicators of where the fires started. </p>

+<p>Let's zoom into the cluster in British Columbia, to see these fires in more detail.</p>